Thoracic Aortic Dissection

 Troponin – elevated from coronary artery dissection with myocardial necrosis

-None of these lab tests is sufficiently sensitive to exclude the diagnosis of thoracic aortic dissection, and none is specific enough to establish the diagnosis.
+None of these lab tests are sufficiently sensitive to exclude the diagnosis of thoracic aortic dissection, and none is specific enough to establish the diagnosis.
 They do, however, provide ancillary information that is helpful in further defining the morbidity associated with the diagnosis, once made, and determining the appropriate course of treatment.

 Treatment varies substantially based on Stanford classification.
 Type A dissections require emergent surgical repair, while type B dissections are largely managed medically in the acute phase.
 “Complicated” type B dissections (see below), which occur in 20-30% of patients, may be managed medically or by open surgical or endovascular techniques, depending on a variety of features to be carefully weighed by the patient and surgeon.

 Addressing the terrible pain associated with acute aortic dissection is crucial.
-Not only is this humane, it will help to control the patient’s heart rate and blood pressure.
+Not only is this ethically appropriate, it will help to control the patient’s heart rate and blood pressure.
 Additionally, the patient should be kept NPO, so as to minimize airway complications should they suddenly deteriorate in the ED or require an immediate trip to the OR.

-Imagine a tiny wedge positioned within the wall of the aorta so that advancing the wedge would propagate the dissection.
+In order to help visualize these goals, imagine a tiny wedge positioned within the wall of the aorta so that advancing the wedge would propagate the dissection.
 Now imagine that each heartbeat is a hammer strike on the end of the wedge, and the power with which the hammer strikes the wedge is determined by the blood pressure.
 You can appreciate why lowering both the heart rate and the blood pressure is important.
 Fifty hammer strikes per minute is better than 80, and a weak strike is better than a strong one.

 There is no single agent that is universally recommended over another, though the short-acting and titratable characteristics of the beta-adrenergic blocker, esmolol, make it a theoretically ideal agent for initial rate control.
 As for vasodilator selection, sodium nitroprusside has classically been used, though nicardipine, a vascular-selective calcium channel blocker, has been shown to be safe and effective in this population and is preferred by many clinicians.